matthew-ia/cayo/README.md

 ```

 ### Template File
-This is file is required and used to render all of your pages.
-The output will match this file's markup, but replace the cayo placeholders with their respective markup.
+A Template file is required, and used to render all of your pages.
+The output will match this file's markup, but replace the cayo placeholders with the respective markup for each page.

 This file is a Svelte component, so you can also import other Svelte components or use rendering logic.
-For example, to render certain markup as output based the mode `development` vs. `production` (i.e., `cayo dev` vs. `cayo build`).
+For example, you could render certain markup only for `development` and not `production` (i.e., during `cayo dev` vs. `cayo build`).

-> **Note:**
+> **Note**<br>
 > Despite being a Svelte component, the Template file does not support the `<slot>` element, because it is prerendered by itself before it is used to prerender page components.
 The placeholder `%cayo.body%` replaces the usage for `<slot>` in a template file.

 Template files support the following placeholders: